 Administering Bodies: Embassy of Switzerland in the United Kingdom; Pro Helvetia — The Swiss Arts Council

 Design Team: Dimitri Baehler with Mouvement; Adrien Rovero; Joerg Boner; Sarah Kueng & Lovis Caputo; Stephanie Baechler; Sybille Stoeckli; Dominic Plueer & Olivier Smitt; Damian Fopp (installation design)

 Supporting Bodies: Industrial partners of the different design collaborations; Presence Switzerland; Pro Helvetia

 Body of Us

-- Initiated by the Swiss Arts Council Pro Helvetia in collaboration with Presence Switzerland and the Embassy of Switzerland in the UK
+- Administering Body: Swiss Arts Council Pro Helvetia in collaboration with Presence Switzerland and the Embassy of Switzerland in the UK.

-- Supported by the Swiss Cultural Fund UK
+- Supporting Body: The Swiss Cultural Fund UK

 Taiwan's installation, Eatopia, celebrates diversity in the pursuit of a utopian state, and offers visitors a unique culinary experience in a tranquil forest-like setting.
 In More's Utopia, a contented community eats lunch and dinner together every day, and food is always plentiful.
 These meals play a crucial part in creating the ideal society's strong social bond.
 For the Biennale, architect Rain Wu and designer Shikai Tseng have rethought the utopian dining experience with a constructivist menu designed to explore the creative melting pot of Taiwanese identities.
 The installation promises to engage all of the visitors' senses, to refresh and provide 'food for thought'.